gsoosk/Pacman-Search/README.md

 ```

 ## Reading from Files
-At first we create a class for reading from inputs(file / string of map).
+At first, we create a class for reading from inputs(file / string of map).
-In this code we read from files and make a class to represent pacman world.
-These class have some methods :
+In this code we will read from files and make a class to represent the pacman world.
+These classes have some methods in order to:
-* to read from input file
+* read from input file
-* to convert 1d position to it's 2d position in map.
+* convert 1d position to it's 2d position in map.
-* to convert 2d position to it's 1d position
+* convert 2d position to it's 1d position
-* to check state of our world and see that it is goal state or not
+* check state of our world and see that it is goal state or not
-* to find and store agent positions
+* find and store agent positions

 ```python